 “MegaFood has been testing our products for traces of over 148 herbicides and pesticides for more than a decade,” Davis said.

 “We test raw agricultural materials and finished products and we will not buy raw materials that test positive for herbicides and pesticides and we won't release a batch of products for sale that don't test free and meet our Herbicide/pesticide specifications.

 “We are so pleased that there is finally a third-party certification program to bring more attention to Glyphosate, the number one herbicide used in the US.
 The certification requires products to be tested periodically to the lowest limits of detection available.”

 One of the first supplement brands to get certification

-Other brands that have received glyphosate residue free certification from MegaFood are mostly food and beverage companies, such as avocado oil maker Chosen Foods and honey brand Heavenly Organics.
+Other brands that have received glyphosate residue free certification from The Detox Project are mostly food and beverage companies, such as avocado oil maker Chosen Foods and honey brand Heavenly Organics.

 MegaFood hopes its move will inspire other supplement companies to join in.
 “The supply chain through which ingredients are purchased for use in supplements is complex and varied.
 Much of the GMO (genetically modified) crops that depend on glyphosate containing herbicides for cultivation go on to become processed ingredients which are prevalent in supplements and foods,” Davis said.

 “In an effort to encourage a more sustainable and regenerative model for farming and food systems, we want to make a bold stance about our position on glyphosate,” she added.